meburak/suffix-memory-experiment/README.md

 # memory-experiment
 PsychoPy based free recall and suffix memory experiment.
+As of now this project is kind of demo.
+But I will finish this in a week or so.
 ***************
 The project was designed to study a phenomenon called Suffix Effect, with Free Recall.